-The ‘NEVER AGAIN’ Association is an independent anti-racist organization founded in Warsaw in 1996.
-It has campaigned against antisemitism and xenophobia, for peace, intercultural dialogue and human rights both in Poland and internationally, with a special focus on Southeast Asia.
-It has actively participated in international civil society networks, including the Alliance Against Genocide and the European Network for Countering Antisemitism through Education.
+The ‘NEVER AGAIN’ Association is an independent civil society organisation founded in Warsaw in 1996.
+It has campaigned against racism, antisemitism, and xenophobia, for peace, intercultural dialogue, and human rights across the world.
+‘NEVER AGAIN’ has actively participated in international civil society networks, including the Alliance Against Genocide (AAG), the European Network for Countering Antisemitism through Education (ENCATE), and the European Practitioners Network Against Antisemitism (EPNA).

 More information: